Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 # Prepare workflows

-To make payment data from the POS available to other modules such as the *Accounting* or the *Order Management* module, you need to add the cash payment processing to your Import channels order in OMS workflow.
+To make payment data from the POS available to other modules such as the *Accounting* or the *Order Management* module, you need to add the cash payments of this sales channel to your Import channels order in OMS workflow.
 In addition, non-sales-related postings, such as cash in and cash out, must be processed by an additional workflow so that they can be posted in the *Accounting* module.

 For detailed information on workflow configuration, see also [Manage the workflows](../../ActindoWorkFlow/Operation/01_ManageWorkflows.md) in the *Process Orchestration* documentation.